0Walle/medusa-docs/docs/index.md

 Medusa is a language made for pure fun.
 This is a small documentation for its test versions.
 Weird things might happen.

+## Quick Reference

+If you are here you are problably already a programmer, The [Quick reference](quick_ref.md) will show the features of the language in a more direct way.

 ## Getting Started

 ### Hello, World!